What is Chronic Pain?

 At Destination Hope, we work with clients suffering from chronic pain by providing a lot of therapy to help them cope with the emotions and life consequences that have manifested as a result of their pain.
 We also work with healthcare professionals that can offer physical therapies and non-addictive medication options to chronic pain sufferers battling addiction.

 Living with chronic pain doesn’t have to mean a life plagued by addiction to painkillers.
-Call the counselors at Destination Hope: The Women’s Program to learn more about our drug and alcohol rehabilitation programs at 1-866-808-7111.
-We are here to help you recover day or night.
+Call the counselors at Destination Hope to learn more about our drug and alcohol rehabilitation programs.
+We are here to help you recover – day or night.